dostrelith678/cardano-leader-logs/README.md

 # cardano-leader-logs

-In a community effort, led by Andrew Westberg [BCSH], we implemented a way to retrieve stakepool slot leader logs.
+In a community effort, led by Andrew Westberg [BCSH], we implemented a way to retrieve stake pool's slot leader logs (block schedules).

 This is a `nodejs` + `python` implementation which was tested on Ubuntu 20.04.

 **Note: this method only works for current epoch block assignments.
-Calculating next epochs assignments based on next epoch's nonce is not supported.**
+Calculating next epoch's assignments based on next epoch's nonce is not supported.**

 Japanese README: https://github.com/btbf/cardano-leader-logs (outdated)